-From all countries and people in the world, we can take good and bad examples, but as this site is focused on Japan and Japanese culture, we will try to use examples related to Japan.
+From all countries and people in the world, we can take good and bad examples, but as this site is focused on Japan and Japanese Culture, we will try to use examples related to Japan.

-People are not accepting good examples
+People are not accepting the good examples

 - People complaining about Brazil not being that way;